- Reference Number: HEY1066/2022

 What happens afterwards?

 You will be observed in the Radiology department for 2-3 hours following the procedure and a chest X-ray will be taken during this time.
-The majority of people are able to go home after this although a small number will need further observation as an in-patient in the hospital for a short period, usually overnight, following the procedure.
-If a chest drain is required you may have to stay in hospital for slightly longer.
+The majority of people are able to go home after this although a small number will need further observation as an in-patient in the hospital.
+If a chest drain is required you may have to stay in hospital for slightly longer, until the lung and lung lining have healed.

 You will not be given the results of the biopsy on the day of the appointment.
-It always takes a few days for the pathologist to do all the necessary tests on the biopsy specimen.
+It takes 7-10 days for the pathologist to do all the necessary tests on the biopsy specimen.
 The results will be sent to the consultant in charge of your care.

 We recommend that you do not fly for 6 weeks after the biopsy, in view of the slightly increased risk of your lung collapsing